oddbird/oddsite/content/index.rst

    and re-prioritization
    via `Pivotal Tracker`_.

-3. We work with the **accessible** open web stack: semantic HTML5 markup, unobtrusive Javascript, and advanced CSS3 styling.
+3. We use the **accessible** open web stack: semantic HTML5, unobtrusive Javascript, and advanced CSS — backed by Python_
-   On the server side we use Python_, and have extensive Django_ experience.
+   & Django_ on the server.

 .. _Pivotal Tracker: http://pivotaltracker.com/
 .. _Python: http://www.python.org/